 Free French Roulette

 Want to play French roulette for free, or just want to practice first before depositing any real money?
 No problem.
-Just sign up in the same way and then choose "Go to Play Money" to play for fun without risking a penny.
+Just sign up in the same way and then choose "Demo Play" to play for fun without risking a penny.

 Maximise winnings and minimise losses playing high stakes roulette.